Python-Test-Engineer/python-test-engineer.github.io/docs/api_testing/api.md

 # API Testing

-## About

-This is part of TEST_SUITE_02 which you may have installed already for Playwright testing.
+This is part of TEST_SUITE_02_API_PLAYWRIGHT which you may have installed already for Playwright testing.

 ## Install